OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 If the method succeeds and is running under a Cordova and Android platform, we will call and receive a promise from `checkAndroidPermissions()` method.
 This method requests and checks the Android permissions that our app currently has in the device.
 Once the promise has been resolved, the `initPublisher()` method will be called.
 For iOS  and web platforms, permissions will be handled automatically when camera and microphone access are requested.
 No need for extra steps in these cases, so we directly initialize our Publisher object.

-We do further talk about Android permissions under section [Android specific stuff](#android-specific-stuff).
+We do further talk about Android permissions under section [Android specific requirements](#android-specific-requirements).

 #### Finally publish your webcam calling `initPublisher()` method: